TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

        ->to('contact@acme.com')
        ->assign('language', 'de');

-In Fluid, you can now use the defined language key ("language"):
+In `Fluid`:pn:, you can now use the defined language key ("language"):

 .. code-block:: html